feathersui/feathersui-starling/documentation/help/markdown/cookbook/item-renderer-touch-states.md

 Notice the `isInBounds` local variable.
 What we're doing there with the call to [`contains()`](http://doc.starling-framework.org/core/starling/display/DisplayObjectContainer.html#contains()) and [`hitTest()`](http://doc.starling-framework.org/core/starling/display/DisplayObject.html#hitTest()) is ensuring two things: 1) the touch hasn't moved outside the bounds of the item renderer and 2) nothing else on the display list has moved above the item renderer to block the touch.

 The second case may be a little confusing, so let's go into a bit more detail.
 When Starling handles a touch, it will dispatch `TouchEvent.TOUCH` to the original target for every single phase of the touch, regardless of whether other objects may be blocking the touch.
 It's our responsibility to ensure that a touch is still valid for the original target.
 We'll always receive the event for `TouchPhase.ENDED`, but the call to the `hitTest()` on the stage may not return the item renderer or any of its children.
-If that's the case, then we go back to `STATE_UP` instead of `STATE_HOVER`.
+If that's the case, then we go back to `ButtonState.UP` instead of `ButtonState.HOVER`.

 Also, you may have seen the `HELPER_POINT` object we passed to [`getLocation()`](http://doc.starling-framework.org/core/starling/events/Touch.html#getLocation()).
 We're going to add a static constant that we can pass into that function so that it doesn't need to create a new [`flash.geom.Point`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/geom/Point.html) for its return value.
 This will help us avoid some unnecessary garbage collection when we check a touch's location to help performance a bit: